 My doctor told me my fibroids need treatment, but I'm confused about my options.
 Please help.

 Traditionally, doctors usually recommended that fibroids be treated by hysterectomy (removal of the uterus) or myomectomy (removal of the fibroids) — both major invasive surgeries requiring hospitalization with long recovery times and other disadvantages, such as higher complication rates and potential organ loss.
-For over two decades now, minimally invasive UFE has been used to successfully treat fibroids and help women get back to their lives much more quickly.
+For over two decades now, minimally invasive UFE has been used to successfully remove fibroids and help women get back to their lives much more quickly.

-Know that even some physicians aren’t aware of the advantages of UFE over other options, but as the patient, you should get all the facts.
+Know that even some physicians aren’t aware of the advantages of UFE over other fibroid treatment options, but as the patient, you should get all the facts.
 And your doctor should support your learning about generally accepted, evidence-supported medical treatments in the context of your circumstances.

 If I don't have severe symptoms, should I worry about my fibroids?